 DeVos In Charge, Teacher Well-Being And Chronic Absence: Our Year In Review

 We cover education stories every day.
-But only one of those days captured our most popular education news of the year.

-That was the day that Betsy DeVos was confirmed as the U.S. Secretary of Education; our story that day was read nearly 1 million times.
-DeVos is a school choice activist and billionaire Republican donor, who was nominated by President Trump and approved by the Senate, despite the fierce objections of Senate Democrats, teachers unions and others.
+But our most popular education news of the year came the day that Betsy DeVos was confirmed as the U.S. secretary of education; our story that day was read nearly 1 million times.
+DeVos is a school choice activist and billionaire Republican donor who was nominated by President Trump and approved by the Senate, despite the fierce objections of Senate Democrats, teachers unions and others.

 And it wasn't just that story — nearly every story we did about the secretary of education this year gained a significant amount of attention, especially when she made an incorrect remark about graduation rates and outlined how school choice would work under her tenure.